stephram/movie-info/README.md

 ## Known issues

 * An invocation of the `/movies` endpoint that succeeds in retrieving information from the Lexicon Movie service will overwrite pricing information in the MoviesTable.
+This should be changed so that pricing information is preserved.
+  This issues can cause the next problem.
-* It's possible that one or both prices could show as '$0', however this has not yet been observed.
+* It's possible that in rare circumstances one or both prices could show as '$0', however this has not yet been observed.
-* Price is displayed 0 or 1 decimal places.
-It should always display with 2.
+* Price is displayed with 0 or 1 decimal places.
+It should always be displayed with 2 decimal places.
 * Error scenarios need to be tightened up.
 A failure to write to DynamoDB will result in an error being returned, despite there being valid information available.
 This problem has not been observed.
 * The Provider labels do not have their first letter capitalised.